 Does the city accept debit or credit cards?

 Yes, the City accepts both debit and credit cards.
-Debit cards can only be processed in person, and credit cards can be processed in person or over the phone.
-The City uses Maine PayPort, a credit card processing service, and there is an additional 2.5% charge ($1.00 minimum) to use a credit card.
+The City uses Maine PayPort, a credit card / debit card processing service, there is an additional 2.5% charge to use a credit or debit card.
+There are no additional fees for paying with cash or checks.

 What are the city hall office hours?